fabiantoth/streamdb/docs/guide.md

 You can paste-in/edit data directly in the files if you wish - just keep in mind, however, that the file is just 1 big JSON array, and make sure pasted data adheres to your meta settings (such as ``idCount``, ``uidLength``, etc.)

-*Beware of your ``storeMax`` limits* - store files are split only through collection method inserts.
+*Beware of your ``fileSize`` limits* - store files are split only through collection method inserts.

 ### 4. The Models Directory: